aave/aip/content/aips/81F25C6DC371-AIP-SIGP.md

 created: 2022-07-07
 ---

-This is the template for AIPs.

-Note that the filename should contain the generated identifier by the author.
-When opening a pull request to submit your AIP, please use an abbreviated title in the filename, `identifier-AIP-draft_title_abbrev.md`.

-The title should be 44 characters or less.

 ## Summary

 This proposal acts as a mandate from the Aave community to engage [Sigma Prime](https://sigmaprime.io) for continous security assessment services as outlined in [this post](https://governance.aave.com/t/sigma-prime-security-assessment-services-for-aave/8518) and already pre-approved via Snapshot [here](https://snapshot.org/#/aave.eth/proposal/0xf4d2d4c89e29cd11472d5b86f013cb0995952b96099ced35eb91a03e99fbb5cf).